h0rhay/coastalsocial.co.uk/src/pages/index.md

   - type: features_section
     features:
       - title: >-
           “Hi I’m Rosie, I founded Coastal Social in 2018 after graduating from Digital Mums with an Advanced Diploma in Social Media Marketing.
 Since then I’ve been busy working with various clients building their businesses through the online platforms of Facebook, Instagram & Twitter”
-        subtitle:
+        subtitle: null
         image: images/rosie-round.png
         media_position: right
         media_width: thirty-three
     feature_padding_vert: small
     background_color: secondary
-    classToAdd: 'rosie'
+    classToAdd: rosie
   - type: features_section
     title: What can I do for your business?
     subtitle: SERVICES
-    classToAdd: 'services-heading'
+    classToAdd: services-heading
     features:
       - title: Facebook Ads Management
+        subtitle: >-
-        subtitle: 'Do you need expert help in running your Facebook Ads?
-Are you currently running Ads with no strategy or clue what the data is telling you?'
+          Do you need expert help in running your Facebook Ads?
+Are you currently running Ads with no strategy or clue what the data is telling you?
         content: >-
           I have proven results that show how Facebook Ads can work for your business.
-I can build and implement strategic advertising campaigns, optimise these ads to best reach your objective and confidently identify next steps by interpreting the data<br/>
-          as it comes in.
+I can build and implement strategic advertising campaigns, optimise these ads to best reach your objective and confidently identify next steps by interpreting the data<br/> as it comes in.
         actions:
           - label: Learn More
             url: /facebookads